doat/TouchyPHP/README.md

-TouchyPHP
+Touchy™PHP
 ---------------

-TouchyPHP is a simple PHP class used by the DoAT team in convergence with TouchyBP.
+Touchy™PHP is a simple PHP class used by the DoAT team in convergence with [Touchy™BP](https://github.com/doat/TouchyBP).

 USAGE
 ---------------